zappybiby/LLMPlaysWarsim/README.md

 ## Memory system
 - Partially implemented, details TBD

-## FAQ
-- I have not been asked a single question about this project.

 ## Infrequently Asked Questions
 - Why autorecruitment?
   - Without proper goal orientation, the LLM would struggle to link things like recruiting or enslaving x amount of people to obtain x battlescore or x income.
 It would get lost in the numerous settings, and it already spends too much time in the damn reports menu.